willmino/Credit_Risk_Analysis/README.md

 ### ClusterCentroids Undersampling method with LogisticRegression
 The training dataset was resampled with the ClusterCentroids ML method from Scikit-learn.
 This method takes a large data set like the "low_risk" credit group of loans, and it randomly resamples the data to be smaller data set.
 Thus, the low_risk credit group will achieve the same sample size as the smaller high_risk credit loan group.
-Finally, when equally sizes data sets emerge, we can begin to make predictions with the LogisticRegression model.
+Finally, when equally sized data sets emerge, we can begin to make predictions with the LogisticRegression model.
 Here are the results from the ClusterCentroids undersampling technique with LogistcRegression ML model.

 ![ClusterCentroids](https://github.com/willmino/Credit_Risk_Analysis/blob/main/images/ClusterCentroids.png)